Foundation Policies with Hilbert Representations: Limitations

 \section{Limitations}

 As mentioned in \Cref{sec:rep}, one limitation of our Hilbert representation objective is that a symmetric Hilbert space might not be expressive enough to capture arbitrary MDPs.
-Although we empirically demonstrate that HILPs exhibit strong performances in various complex, long-horizon simulated robotic environments, they might struggle in highly asymmetric or disconnected MDPs, where there might not exist a reasonable approximate isometry to a Hilbert space.
+Although we empirically demonstrate that HILPs exhibit strong performances in various complex, long-horizon simulated robotic environments, they might struggle in highly asymmetric or disconnected MDPs (\eg, environments in which gravity plays a significant role), where there might not exist a reasonable approximate isometry to a Hilbert space.
 We believe this limitation may be resolved by combining the notion of an inner product with a universal quasimetric embedding~\citep{dist_pitis2020,quasi_wang2023}, which we leave for future work.
 Another limitation is that our value-based representation learning objective (\Cref{eq:obj_phi}) might be optimistically biased in stochastic or partially observable environments~\citep{hiql_park2023}.
 We believe combining our method with history-conditioned policies or recurrent world models may be one possible solution to deal with such MDPs.
+We also note that our experiments assume the state space and environment dynamics to be the same at evaluation time.
+We leave applying HILPs to multi-environment or transfer learning settings for future work.
 Finally, we use Euclidean spaces as Hilbert spaces for our experiments in this work.
 We believe applying HILPs to more general Hilbert spaces, such as the $L^2$ function space or reproducing kernel Hilbert spaces, may significantly enhance the expressivity of Hilbert representations.